Rchou97/flight-prediction-challenge/README.md

 *   flights_test.csv - the training set with 2325706 rows.
 *   flights_train.csv - the test set with 492847 rows.
 *   submit_sample.csv - a sample for the submission file.

+The flights_train.csv and flight_test.csv can be found on [Kaggle](https://www.kaggle.com/c/flight-delays-prediction-challeng2021/data).